pra17shant/Installation/Install ERPNext Ubuntu 22.10.md

 ```
 bench use demo.erp.com
 ```
-and then Finally our site up check browser its running or not
+and then Finally our site up check browser it's running or not
 ```
 bench start
 ```
+___
+### Finally, we're done it Everything Now...!
+### Run Server and check browser it's working state or not, If Not then post your issue in erp form https://discuss.frappe.io/  and tag me. user: @pra17shant.

 ---
-**Steps For Production Server**
+Steps For Production Server
 ---
-Please Note no need to start bench manually if you done this process it means your instance will start automatically even in the event you restart the server.
+Please Note no need to start bench manually if you're done this process it means your instance will start automatically even in the event you restart the server.
-When this completes doing the settings, your instance is now on production mode and can be accessed using your IP, without needing to use the port
+When this completes doing the settings, your instance is now in production mode and can be accessed using your IP, without needing to use the port

 **Enable Scheduler**
 ```